QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

 **Please include appropriate logs when reporting bugs/problems.** Logs contain the QWT version.
 If the OS crashes (BSOD) please include the BSOD code and parameters in your bug report.
 The BSOD screen should be visible if you run the VM in debug mode (`qvm-start --debug vmname`).
 If it's not visible or the VM reboots automatically, try to start Windows in safe mode (see above) and 1) disable automatic restart on BSOD (Control Panel - System - Advanced system settings - Advanced - Startup and recovery), 2) check the system event log for BSOD events.
 If you can, send the `memory.dmp` dump file from `C:\Windows`.

-Xen logs (`/var/log/xen/console/guest-*`) are also useful as they contain pvdrivers diagnostic output.
+Xen logs in dom0 (`/var/log/xen/console/guest-*`) are also useful as they contain pvdrivers diagnostic output.

 If a specific component is malfunctioning, you can increase its log verbosity as explained above to get more troubleshooting information.
 Below is a list of components: